10 Top-Rated Tourist Attractions in the Dead Sea Region

 5 En Gedi Beach

-This public beach is an option if you're on a budget and don't want to pay entry to take a dip in the Dead Sea (and don't want to drive on to Ein Boqeq).
-It's a no-frills experience, and be aware that the beach is stones rather than sand.
-Just to the south En Gedi Spa offers a more comfortable beach visit with spa treatments available for visitors as well sulphur pools and a swimming pool.
+This public beach is an option if you're on a budget and don't want to pay entry to take a dip in the Dead Sea (and don't want to drive on to Ein Bokek).
+It's a no-frills experience, and be aware that the beach is stones rather than sand, so wear sandals or flip flops to protect your feet.
+Just to the south, the private En Gedi Spa offers a more comfortable beach visit with spa treatments available for visitors as well sulphur pools and a swimming pool.

-This resort, on the south western shore of the Dead Sea, has a mineral spring, which has been used for therapeutic purposes since ancient times.
-The resort itself has a bundle of hotels and spa establishments for both those who are visiting to seek treatment for skin ailments in the Dead Sea, and travelers who just want a Dead Sea experience.
+This resort, on the southwestern shore of the Dead Sea, has a mineral spring that has been used for therapeutic purposes since ancient times.
+The resort itself has a bundle of hotels and spa establishments for both those who are visiting to seek treatment for skin ailments in the Dead Sea and travelers who just want a Dead Sea experience.
 The free public beach here is excellent.
-To the north of town are the remains of the Mezad Boqeq fortress, built by the kings of Judah to provide protection against Moabite attacks.
+To the north of town are the remains of the Mezad Bokek fortress, built by the kings of Judah to provide protection against Moabite attacks.

-Wadi Boqeq is another great Dead Sea hiking experience full of gorgeous greenery and gushing springs.
-The hiking here is relatively easy, and it makes a good stop to stretch out your legs if you've spent most of the day lazing on the beach.
+Wadi Bokek is another great Dead Sea hiking experience full of gorgeous greenery and gushing springs, which make a pleasing and rather photogenic contrast against the stark cliffs looming overhead.
+The hiking here is relatively easygoing and anyone with decent fitness levels can hit the trail through the wadi, so it makes a good stop to stretch out your legs - especially if you've spent most of the day lazing on the beach and want to break up all that bobbing about in the water with some exercise but don't want a challenging walk.

 8 Neve Zohar

-Neve Zohar has a spa, restaurant, and several hot mineral springs.
-It's worth a stop for the three-kilometer walk here up to Mezad Zohar, a stronghold situated on a conical crag amid magnificent mountain scenery.
-This is an old Nabataean fort that was later held by the Byzantines.
-On the road between Neve Zohar and Arad there are two excellent lookout points where you can enjoy excellent views across the Dead Sea.
+Neve Zohar has a spa, restaurant, and several hot mineral springs to soak in.
+It's also worth a stop for the three-kilometer walk from here up to Mezad Zohar, a stronghold situated on a conical crag amid magnificent mountain scenery.
+This is an old fort first built by the Nabataeans (the people who built Petra in Jordan) that was later held by the Byzantines.
+On the road between Neve Zohar and Arad are two lookout points where you can enjoy excellent views across the Dead Sea.

 9 Mount Sodom